top of page

 Judith has 20 years’ experience in financial services, specialising in property and investment.
 Since moving to Norfolk she has worked as a consultant advising on complex change management projects in the education sector.
 Judith lives near Wymondham in an award-winning Grade 1-listed building which she restored.
 She has an MBA from Warwick University Business School.

-Bryan is a solicitor with over 40 years’ experience.
-He was a partner at the national firm Eversheds, where he led the commercial property, house building and affordable housing teams in the east of England.
-He is now a partner in the Norwich-based firm Hansells.
+Bryan is a retired solicitor with over 40 years’ experience.
+He was a partner at Norwich-based firm Hansells and before that a partner at Eversheds.
 Bryan has been a property lawyer all his working life and has a keen interest in heritage and conservation.
 He has lived in Norwich since 1974 and is a former chairman of Norwich Volunteer Bureau and a long-serving council member of the Norwich Forum for the Construction Industry.

 Richard Halsey